 - Growth hormone

-If you are not entitled to free prescriptions and you think you will have to pay for more than 5 items in 4 months or more than 14 items in 12 months, you may find it cheaper to buy a pre-payment certificate.
-More information can be found online here.
+If you are not entitled to free prescriptions and you think you will have to pay for more than 3items in 3months or more than 11 items in 12 months, you may find it cheaper to buy a pre-payment certificate.
+The NHS website has lots of information about pre-payment certificates and how to apply for one.